m4ttsch/omscs-notes-notes/operating-systems/memory-management.md

 The **buddy allocator** starts with some consecutive memory region that is free that is a power of two.
 Whenever a request comes in, the allocator subdivides the area into smaller chunks such that every one of them is also a power of two.
 It will continue subdividing until it finds a small enough chunk that is power of two that can satisfy the request.

-Let’s look at the following sequence of requests and frees.
+Let's look at the following sequence of requests and frees.

 ![](https://assets.omscs.io/ABC594B2-8DD5-4767-8E68-E91770CC47D5.png)